 But why oh why did they put a 6-pin connector on it, instead of the 10-pin connector they use almost everywhere else?
 Almost all of their development boards, including the Xplain, have 10-pin programming headers.
 But this little programmer has a 6-pin connector.
 So you need to make yourself an adaptor board, or adaptor cable, before you can even use it.
 What were they thinking?

 In fact, ideally you need to make two different 6-to-10 pin adaptors.
-One for Xmega devices that use the PDI programming interface (see my previous post), and a different one for all the other AVR parts that use the older “SPI” or “ISP” programming interface.
+One for Xmega devices that use the PDI programming interface (see my previous post for pinouts), and a different one for all the other AVR parts that use the older “SPI” or “ISP” programming interface.

 There you have it.
 A pull-up resistor to cure the “Xplain doesn’t reset” problem, and a couple of options if your Xplain USB to serial doesn’t work.
 Have fun!